We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

-Be careful with tomatoes, as guinea pigs cannot process this unripened fruit, its stems or leaves.
+Be careful with tomatoes, as guinea pigs’ digestion tract cannot process the unripened fruit, stems, and leaves.

-Also, avoid excess fruit in the guinea pig’s diet because of their high sugar content.
+Also, avoid giving excess fruit to a guinea pig’s diet because of the high sugar content.

 The most recommended fruit is undoubtedly the apple, although pineapples and bananas can also be recommended.

-Treat fruits like you would treat candies to an obese child – in really small amounts and occasionally.
+Treat fruits like you would sugary treats to an obese child – in really small amounts and occasionally.

 You have to offer your guinea pig a daily dose of vegetables.